All hands on deck to support Messi

 Messi and Argentina, who finished runners-up to Germany in Brazil in 2014, launch their Group D campaign against World Cup newcomers Iceland in Moscow on Saturday.

-"He's very involved, he's working with the team and leading by example like the great players do," Guzman, called up last month as a replacement for the injured Sergio Romero, said of Messi.
+"He's very involved, he's working with the team and leading by example like the great players do," Guzman, called up last month as a replacement for the injured Manchester United 'keeper Sergio Romero, said of Messi.

 "I'm proud to be able to share this experience and am trying to be with him all the time.
 We hope we can perform every game by his side.
 We must all make sure that Leo shines."

-Messi will be appearing at his fourth World Cup as he chases an international title that has so far eluded the five-time Ballon d'Or recipient.
+Messi will be appearing at his fourth World Cup as he chases an international title that has so far eluded the five-time Ballon d'Or winner.

 "Leo is training very well, giving an example of how to prepare at training but likewise off the pitch as well," said Chelsea's Willy Caballero, who is likely to start in goal for Jorge Sampaoli's side.